 Maya Bamberger

-Maya holds a Master of Advanced Studies (MAS) in Curating from Zurich University of the Arts (2021) and a BA in Art History and Cognitive Science from the Hebrew University of Jerusalem (2017).
-She is a 2024 cohort member of the School of Commons and recently initiated and edited the inaugural issue of Shoket magazine for curating (2023).
-She has also participated in several residencies and fellowships, including a virtual residency with Triangle Brooklyn in collaboration with Artis in 2021 and a fellowship with the Alma program from 2021 to 2023.
+Maya holds a Master of Advanced Studies (MAS) in Curating from Zurich University of the Arts (2021) and a BA in Art History and Cognitive Science from the Hebrew University of Jerusalem (2017), yet her primary teachers are the artists she collaborates with.
+She was a 2024 cohort member of the School of Commons and recently initiated and edited the inaugural issue of Shoket magazine for curating (2023).
+She has also participated in several residencies and fellowships, including Residency Unlimited, New York (2025), Hello New York by the Curatorial Program for Research (2025), Triangle, New York in collaboration with Artis (2021), and a fellowship with the Alma program from (2021-2023).

 Curatorial Statement:

-The geopolitics of the Middle East, and urgently, the genocide of Palestine, which fuels global polarization, catalyze an ongoing process of shifting guilt into response-ability.
-The core question driving her work is how the curatorial space can become a site for co-inhabiting and co-fabulating the "not-yet"—a third space where relationships are not bound by essentialist structures of domination but can be formed otherwise, without erasing or reproducing them.
+Concerns driving my work include staying with the unknown, sustainable caring infrastructures for artists and societies, relationships between subjects and objects, decolonization and Jewish culture.
+The geopolitics of the Middle East, and urgently, the genocide of Palestine, catalyze a reckoning with the effect of artistic and curatorial actions in the shadow of catastrophic violence: the danger of reproducing it, or of generating illusory representations of change.
+The core question driving my work is if and how the curatorial space can become a site for co-inhabiting and co-fabulating the "not-yet"—a third space where relationships are not bound by essentialist structures of domination but can be formed otherwise.

-She holds a BA in Cognitive Science and Art History and an MAS in Curating, yet her primary teachers are the artists she works with.
-To escape the regime of cognition, she practices scores by artists, learning with the body.
-Her writing aspires to support art’s potent force in transforming relational dynamics between objects and subjects, addressing not an already oppressed and alienated audience, but future community.
+To escape the regime of cognition, I practice scores by artists, learning and unlearning with my body.
+My writing aspire to support art’s potent force in transforming relational dynamics between objects and subjects, addressing not an already oppressed and alienated audience, but future community.